particle-iot/wordclock/README.md

 ![Step 2](https://github.com/spark/wordclock/blob/master/images/step2.jpg)

 Turn the whole thing over, keeping the arrow still pointing upwards.
-Now, put the raster plate in. then, cut a piece of paper (or diffuser of choice) to size to fit in over the raster.
+Now, put the raster plate in.
+Then, cut a piece of paper (or diffuser of choice) to size to fit in over the raster.
 The size would be 7.56” square (192mm).
-Once thats cut, put it over the raster.
+Once that's cut, put it over the raster.
 Then lay in the letter plate so it’s actually readable (top left should say “ITS…”).
 Attach this with a piece of tape to hold it in place.

 ![Step 3](https://github.com/spark/wordclock/blob/master/images/step3.jpg)